 …that during the Winter Olympics, when given the choice of watching coverage of the men’s luge or ice dancing competition, we will watch the ice dancing because, as you so accurately point out, the Olympics’ ice dancing only happens every four years.

 The complete list of my wedding vows actually goes on for three more pages, but I have to wrap this up.
-Apparently another one of the vows I made was to build a backyard deck this winter.
-I have no idea why I would have put such a pledge in my vows 26 years ago, but my darling wife swears I did.
-And as she so kindly just reminded me, that deck isn’t going to build itself.
+Apparently another one of the vows I made was to build a backyard fence this summer.
+I have no idea why I would have put such a pledge in my vows 30 years ago, but my darling wife swears I did.
+And as she so kindly just reminded me, that fence isn’t going to build itself.
 I’m sorry dear.
 You’re completely right.
 I don’t know what I was thinking.
-I’ll just clear a path through the 3 feet of snow and get started.

 That’s the view from the bleachers.
 Perhaps I’m off base.

 PS: If you enjoyed this week’s post, let me know by posting a comment, giving it a Like or sharing this post on Facebook.
-Want to really take your sweetheart’s breath away this Valentine’s Day?
+Want to really take your sweetheart’s breath away on your next anniversary?
 Tell her that your gift to her is a lifetime subscription to View from the Bleachers.
 She will be speechless.